-Travelling south into Botswana, Chobe National Park is our next stop where we take a gentle cruise down the river particularly to view elephant on the shoreline, as well as much more of Africa's wildlife.
+Travelling south into Botswana, Chobe National Park is our next stop where we can take a gentle cruise down the river particularly to view elephant on the shoreline, as well as much more of Africa's wildlife.
 Giraffes browse the acacia trees and elephants lumber through a park rich with game.
-The park also has strong lion prides, and game drives regularly provide viewing of giraffe, lechwe, kudu, impala herds, buffalo, wonderful bird life and much more.

-There is time as well to explore further if you wish to go on a game drive in small safari vehicles with a guide to take advantage of all there is on offer in this park.
+There is time to explore further if you wish to go on a game drive too.

-Est. Drive Time, Day 55: 3 hours (depending on the border)
+Est. Drive Time, Day 38: 3 hours (depending on the border)